mattdavis225/OM-621-Assignments/README.md

 The central project (Assignments 1, 2, and 3) is a consulting case focused on developing a **Transportation Cost Estimation and Forecasting System** for a client facing significant challenges due to delayed shipment invoicing.

+[**Insert 3-5 Minute Video Overview of your project here.** This video must use a combination of slides, the Python Notebook demo, and the Power BI Dashboard demo, as required by Milestone IV Task 2.]

 ## Project Overview

 **Core Problem**